ccoff/ccoff.github.io/content/2019-12-14_repairing-lcd-monitor.md

 In addition, the capacitors needed to have low [ESR](https://en.wikipedia.org/wiki/Equivalent_series_resistance), high [ripple current](https://en.wikipedia.org/wiki/Ripple_(electrical)), and be rated for high temperature.

 I was able to find them all with the exception of the 4.7 mF, 100 V which despite my best efforts I could not locate anywhere.
-Still, for less than $10 US I had high-quality Panasonic capacitors (from [mouser.com](https://www.mouser.com)) that I could use to replace all of the existing capacitors except one.
+Still, for less than $10 US I had high-quality Panasonic capacitors (from [mouser.com](https://www.mouser.com)) that I could use to replace all of the existing capacitors except the elusive 4.7 mF, 100 V.

 I removed the old capacitors and soldered the new ones on the power supply board.
 I then reassembled the monitor, and the moment of truth arrived.
 I plugged in the power cord and - boom! - it powered up without a hitch: